 The promise of AI has been around a long time, but never went anywhere because hardware could not sustain that much data analysis.
 No one could capitalize on the concept.
 That is not the case today.
 Hardware has advanced to such a degree that for each new automation concept there is a company that builds the hardware necessary to realize the idea.
 Super-fast multi-core processors or massive storage devices are tomorrow’s recycling candidate.
 Cloud computing, virtualization, faster processors – all make up the core technology of what we call AI.

 In addition, the amount of data companies now churn out is almost unfathomable.
 Almost everything we touch is sending data to someone from smartphones, to the Internet, to online processes, to set-top boxes, and on and on.
 Technology is everywhere and every bit of it is a data source.
 At the convergence of all this Big Data and mock AI technology is nothing that resembles actual sentience – it’s simply Big Intelligence.
-And we’ll continue to see it improve as this convergence of better programming through High Power Computing and Big Data as companies traditional working with one or the other begin to bring the two together in ever more creative applications.
+We’ll continue to see it improve as the convergence of better programming through High Power Computing and Big Data and companies traditional working with one or the other begin to bring the two together in ever more creative applications.

 We are living in a truly exciting time of data and high-performance computing.
 We now have the ability to take advantage of data at scale and analyze that data in real time, but we shouldn’t let the misnomer of AI scare us away from this pursuit.
 Let’s call Big Intelligence what it is and enjoy the power more data and advanced hardware has bestowed on the human race.